Applying for Aid

 Yes.
 Taking or completing dual credit courses while in high school does not change your classification on the FAFSA as a First Time in College student.

-This probably means you mistakenly reported on your FAFSA that you are a graduate student or already have a B.A. degree.
+You may have mistakenly reported on your FAFSA that you are a graduate student or have a bachelors degree.
 Please go back to your FAFSA make the necessary correction.

-No, but you will need to add the other institution's school code in order for your FAFSA information to be forwarded.
-Once the institution receives your FAFSA information, eligibility will be determined.
-Your financial aid at the Alamo Colleges District will not transfer.
+No, however you will need to add the other institution's school code in order for your FAFSA information to be forwarded.
+Your financial aid at the Alamo Colleges District will not transfer to the other college.